data-apis/scipy-2023-presentation/README.md

 ## SciPy Presentation

-Slides for the SciPy presentation are in [speakerdeck](https://speakerdeck.com/asmeurer/python-array-api-standard-toward-array-interoperability-in-the-scientific-python-ecosystem) or in [this repo](presentation/Slides.pdf).
+Slides for the SciPy presentation can be found on [Speaker Deck](https://speakerdeck.com/asmeurer/python-array-api-standard-toward-array-interoperability-in-the-scientific-python-ecosystem) or in [this repo](presentation/Slides.pdf).